nxp-auto-goldvip/gvip/cloud-gw/README.rst

   ``$ python3 ~/cloud-gw/greengrass_provision.py --no-deploy --netif <net-dev>``

   Where ``<net-dev>`` is the network interface that shall be configured.
+  When the flag ``--no-deploy`` is set, the script will not create a Greengrass deployment, it will just start the Greengrass V2 Nucleus.

 - Alternatively, other commands could be used: